-- A viva involves defending your thesis in an interview-style examination with at least two examiners.
+- A PhD viva involves defending your thesis in an oral examination with at least two examiners.

-A viva voce, most commonly referred to as just a ‘viva’, is an interview-style examination conducted at the end of your PhD and is essentially the final hurdle of obtaining the degree.
-It is the period in which a PhD student’s knowledge and respective work is assessed in detail by independent examiners.
+A viva voce, more commonly referred to as ‘viva’, is an oral examination conducted at the end of your PhD and is essentially the final hurdle on the path to a doctorate.
+It is the period in which a student’s knowledge and work are evaluated by independent examiners.

-In order to assess the student and their work, the viva sets out to determine:
+In order to assess the student and their work around their research question, a viva sets out to determine:

-- you understand the ideas and theories you have proposed,
+- you understand the ideas and theories that you have put forward,

-- you can answer questions on elements of your work that the examiners may not be satisfied with,
+- you can answer questions about elements of your work that the examiners have questions about,

-- you understand the wider field of research around your subject area, and how your work contributes to this,
+- you understand the broader research in your field and how your work contributes to this,

-- you aware of the limitations of your work and understand how your work can be developed further.
+- you are aware of the limitations of your work and understand how it can be developed further,

-- the work you have done is your own and has not been plagiarised,
+- your work makes an original contribution, is your own and has not been plagiarised.

-Note: A viva is a mandatory process required for all PhDs.
-The exception to this is where a PhD is being obtained through publication as opposed to through the more traditional route of studying.
+Note: A viva is a compulsory procedure for all PhD students, with the only exception being when a PhD is obtained through publication as opposed to the conventional route of study.

 Who Will Attend a Viva?

-Of the two examiners, one will be internal, i.e. a member of your university and the other will be external, i.e. a member of a different university.
-Regardless of whether they are the internal or the external examiner, both examiners will be knowledgeable in your PhD’s area of research and would have read your thesis in detail prior to the viva process.
+One of the two examiners will be internal, i.e. from your university, and the other will be external, i.e. from another university.
+Regardless, both will be knowledgeable in your research field and have read your thesis beforehand.

 |Individual||Mandatory or Optional?||Presence decided by?||Can Ask Questions and Impacts Outcome?|